High – Paying, Fast – Growing Jobs That Don’t Require a Lot of Education

 In many situations, a two-year associate degree is all that is required.

-And for some of them, a diploma or certificate, which can frequently be acquired in a couple of months, is sufficient to get you started.
+For some of them, a diploma or certificate, which can frequently be acquired in a couple of months, is sufficient to get you started.

 The figures for wages and job growth come from the Bureau of Labor Statistics’ employment forecasts data.